Our Intent

 Scientific Educational Visits

 As a school we offer a wide range of educational visits that all of the children enjoy very much.
-Over the years, different classes have been able to visit places such as: Manchester Museum of Science and Industry, South Lakes Safari Zoo, Westmorland County Show Ground, A Local Farm and so much more… It is a great opportunity for our pupils to learn about Science in the wider community and have hands-on experiences in areas beyond the classroom.
+Over the years, different classes have been able to visit places such as: Liverpool Museum of Science and Industry, South Lakes Safari Zoo, Westmorland County Show Ground, a local Farm and so much more… It is a great opportunity for our pupils to learn about Science in the wider community and have hands-on experiences in areas beyond the classroom.

 IF YOU WERE AN ENGINEER WHAT WOULD YOU DO?
 STEM Challenge Spring 2023